 The name of the Corporation must include one of the following designators at the end of the business name:

-• Or an abbreviation of one of those words – Corp., Inc., or Ltd.
+- Or an abbreviation for one of those words: Corp., Inc., or Ltd.

-If there is a name you want but are not ready to register the Corporation, you can file the Application for Reservation of Name (Form X-1) with the Hawaii Department of Commerce and Consumer Affairs, Business Registration Division (BREG).
-The name reservation will hold a name for up to 120 days at the cost of $15.
+If you want a name but are not ready to register the Corporation, you can file the Application for Reservation of Name (Form X-1) with the Hawaii Department of Commerce and Consumer Affairs, Business Registration Division (BREG).
+The name reservation will hold a name for up to 120 days.

 While a Corporation has to select a unique name that another Hawaii Corporation isn’t using, that doesn’t guarantee the name isn’t currently in use by someone else.
 So before registering a Corporation name, be sure to do a trademark search to verify it is available for you to use.